svm-zhang/hla_benchmark/README.md

 `polysolvermod` achieves similar accuracy as the original `polysovler` program (not suprisingly as the former is a re-engineered version of the latter).
 At 4-digit resolution `polysolvermod` accurately typed about 94% and 95% alleles for
 Asian and CEU samples, respectively.
 This is on par with the [benchmark study](https://www.nature.com/articles/jhg2016141) previously reported.
 The footprint of typing error at 4-digits is also similar what the paper reported, as `polysolvermod` has bettern typing accuracy for HLA A and C alleles, compared to the B allele.

 `polysolvermod` extends the capability of the original `polysolver` algorithm to Class II alleles.
 The accuracies on both Asian and CEU samples are well above 80%.
 And they get further boosted to 90% when controlling for number of mismatch events per alignment.
+Note that these are typing accuracies only for allele HLA\*DRB1 and HLA\*DQB1, as 1000 genome project did not provide typing result for other Class II alleles.

 ## Understand benchmark files